-USFSA Gold Medalist in Ice Dance, with two International dance tests.
-USFSA Professional Coach/Choreographer CER.
-USA Hockey member with PSA Hockey I and II Certifications.
-Graduate of The George Washington University, with background in elementary education.
-Jennifer specializes in Ice Dance, Skating skills, and Power skating for Hockey PeeWee – Midget AA/AAA.
+USFSA Gold Test Medalist in Ice Dance, with three International dance tests.
+PSA Certified Coach and Choreographer.
+USA Hockey member with PSA Hockey Level 4 Certification.
+George Washington University graduate with a background in music and education.
+Jennifer specializes in Ice Dance, Skating Skills, and Hockey Power Skating for all levels through Tier 1.